LEARNING DESPITE OUR UNIVERSAL BANTU EDUCATION

 So, I may not tell you anything that may be construed as medical advice, I have not the knowledge to tell you about the chemistry of each leaf and how it inhibits the whatsisnames from bedoofling your constrificator.
-As interesting as those things are, they are the records of a person, usually a student at a well-funded university, peering at a closed system, and changing variables so he can build a database of results, which can then be statistically analysed to see if the experiment was “successful”.
-Just so you know, any real scientist reading words like “unsuccessful experiment’ cringes, so I am being sarcastic here.
+As interesting as those things are, they are the records of a person, usually a student at a well-funded university, peering at a closed system, and changing variables so he can build a database of results, which can then be statistically analysed to see if the experiment was ‘successful’.
+Just so you know, any real scientist reading words like “unsuccessful experiment” cringes, so I am being sarcastic here.
 Not at any profession, or methodology, just the way the current methodology is applied, mostly by eugenicists with delusions of adequacy.
-But what I need to tell you is even more suspect, but my research is Open Source, in other words, while I read the same stuff as everybody else, I sometimes draw different conclusions.
-So, please feel free to check on the veracity of my information sources, many of them are themselves suspect, and you may make a few bucks proving them wrong, who knows.
+What we need to tell you is even more suspect, but our research is Open Source, in other words, while we read the same stuff as everybody else, we sometimes draw different conclusions.
+So, please feel free to check on the veracity of our information, many of the sources are themselves suspect, and every error corrected is another step towards truth.

 The Doctrine of Signatures is old-speak, when people still valued the opportunity to hear things, and enjoyed the privilege of reading things, so everything they said and wrote mattered.
 A bit like, twenty years ago, you would not even think of wasting computer memory on saving stupid cat videos, you saved only your most important data, and maybe a few movies on those expensive new disks.
 These days we publish anything and anything, the value thereof is of no concern, and publication is virtually free.
 This particular document is a case example.
 Anyway, the word 'doctrine' can be replaced by working theory, branch of science.
 Signature just sounds better than signs or signals.
 In modern-speak, we can call it the theory of morphological resonance.
 Don’t you just love Rupert Sheldrake’s work?
 I came across it almost twenty years ago, and I immediately adopted his theories as the long-awaited counter to blind evolution.
 Yes, Darwin was not half as stupid as later generations and their confirmation biases portrayed him, I am talking about the way Darwinism is taught.
 Sheldrake was the first guy, in my opinion, that made good enough sense to hang a paradigm upon, and it also explained so much that was previously unthinkable, because of our bias against primitive knowledge.
 Morphic Resonance is actual modern science in support of mythical fairy tales such as the Doctrine of Signatures.
 As usual, we first digress:

 It has now fairly conclusively been proven that vitamin supplements are no more than a way to produce expensive urine.
 The body does not absorb much, if anything, of those little pills we pray by.
 Thousands of recorded blood tests have shown no increased vitamin levels in blood after taking vitamin supplements.
 Yet we have tons of data suggesting, even proving, that we need to take these minerals in, or suffer bad health.
 But taking the vitamins as pills do not increase vitamin levels in the blood.
 Certain foods, on the other hand, seem to do the trick.
-Easy,” isolate the active ingredient” and put that in a pill.
+Easy, ‘isolate the active ingredient’ and put that in a pill.
 Nope, doesn’t work.
-Use extracts, or raw food, and it works, but once again, we cannot find where these so-called vitamins crossed the barrier from digestive tract to blood.
+Use fresh extracts, or raw food, and it works, but once again, we cannot find where these so-called vitamins crossed the barrier from digestive tract to blood.
 Because it doesn’t.
-It does not have to.
-It merely must exist in proximity to the system that replicates that particular form.
-The entire digestive tract is one long eating brain.
-The gut walls contain neural receptors, and neural receptors are specialised shape recognisers.
-This means, a specific molecule in your food, can trigger a neural action by simple mechanistic processes.This molecule will then ‘spontaneously’ be generated by the body itself, thus supplying the needed ‘vitamin’.
-Because I do not quite understand vitamin theory, I cannot go further than that, but it serves as an example of the Greenpets philosophy on holism.
-Of course, in my own ego, I have to wonder about vitamins.
-If I do not understand them after some effort, does this mean no-one understands it well enough to explain it to an idiot like me?
-I always feel the proof of your own understanding is the ability to explain your subject to a five-year-old.
-Let us see if I can explain the Doctrine of Signatures to a toddler.
+The production of peptides in every cell is done by the reading of genetic sequences.
+A pill full of chemicals is not an amino acid, whereas the actual herb supplies actual genetic material for your body to employ, to decode and build the correct proteins that makes up a healthy body.

 Which brings me to the Doctrine of Signatures: That, which looks like a thing, has power of that thing.
-A leaf in the shape of your heart should be good –or bad- for your heart.
-Hearts are not shaped like Valentine kisses, so stop chewing the carrot from that end.
+A leaf in the shape of your heart should be good -or bad- for your heart.
+Hearts are not shaped like Valentine kisses, and stop chewing the carrot from that end.
 Liverwort, an old folk remedy, is a fungus, the insides of which looks exactly like you just cut into a liver.
-Kidney wort really helps for arthritis, which is to be a symptom of overstressed and failing kidneys.
+Kidney wort really helps for arthritis, which seems to be a symptom of overstressed and failing kidneys.
 The leaves are kidney-shaped and prominently veined.
-The shape, external or external may correspond to some organ, or the smell of a bruised flower is the same as that produced by a particular disease, or the root, cut through, displays a perfect picture of an eye, pupil and iris, like carrots, and we all know what carrots are good for.
+The shape, internal or external may correspond to some organ, or the smell of a bruised flower is the same as that produced by a particular disease, or the root, cut through, displays a perfect picture of an eye, pupil and iris, like carrots, and we all know what carrots are good for.
+So, to tie the doctrine of signatures to genetic science: The genetic sequence that makes two organ/isms look the same, probably look similar.
+This will trigger peptide production in the relevant organ’s cells, adding to the genetic variety available to the cell, possibly overcoming inherited defects.

 Why are apples good for you?
-I don’t know, but for now I can work with the theory that something about apples seem to kick-start that vitamin-producing mechanism.
-Of course, if I had money to spend on such research, I would really like to know why the system needs occasional kick-starting, but I would also try find out how it actually works.
+I don’t know, but for now I can work with the theory that apples contain some VItal AMINo acidS we do not code for in our DNA.
+Come to think of it, the apple’s core is reminiscent of a cross-section of the heart.
+Supporting the heart is a very healthy habit, indeed.
+Of course, if I had money to spend on such research, I would really like to see what else we can fix by supplying foreign genetic materials.
 The problem is, research today exists for the sole purpose of finding something to patent.
 I wonder who will patent the Human Vitamin Production System.
-Then we all get fines when we interfere with it by eating fruit, because you are only allowed the patented (and expensive) Production Immunity Stimulatory Supplement.
+Then we all get fines when we interfere with it by eating fruit, because you are only allowed the patented (and expensive) Pfizer Immunity Stimulatory Supplement.
 This would be every investor’s dream; owning the vitamin industry, with an incorporated production facility in every human body.
 I wonder how they plan to market the by-product; it shall certainly crop up in our food chain.
 The way their synthetic hormones have?